aanchalsingh1319-web/netflix-elt-pipeline/README.md

 # Netflix ELT Pipeline (DuckDB + Python + SQL)

+## Why This Project?
+This project demonstrates how to design and implement a production-style ELT data pipeline locally using modern data engineering patterns (raw/staging layers, warehouse-based transformations, data quality monitoring, and automation-ready scheduling).

 ## Overview
 This project implements an end-to-end ELT (Extract, Load, Transform) data pipeline using Netflix content data.
 The pipeline ingests raw CSV data, stores it in a Parquet-based raw layer, loads it into an analytical warehouse (DuckDB), and transforms it into cleaned, analytics-ready tables using SQL.
 The project also includes data quality monitoring, logging, and automation-ready scheduling.